romanivanovi4/HCAL-Layout/README.md

 # HCAL-Layout
-Schematic and diagrams for HCAL calorimeter
+Schematics and diagrams for HCAL calorimeter.
+To crate diagrams online tools: http://www.draw.io is used.